 - Remain receptive and open.
 Especially when reading feedback on areas for improvement.
 Even well-written feedback can cause people to shut down.
 If you find yourself feeling a bit defensive (i.e. ‘I don’t do that!”), remind yourself that you can learn something from every piece of feedback and that it is most likely coming from someone with good intentions.

-- Recognise that everyone has room to grow, but we can only do so if we're aware of those opportunities.
+- Recognize that everyone has room to grow, but we can only do so if we're aware of those opportunities.
 When trying to make sense of feedback, focus less on whether you specifically did or did not do something but instead ask yourself 'what in my behavior could be leading to these perceptions?'

 - Look for themes, rather than fixate on one thing.
 When reading through your feedback, resist the temptation to get caught up in one particular comment or selection.
 If you spend your time trying to figure out who wrote that comment about your moodiness, you are missing the point.
 Instead look for themes and patterns – both across groups and areas of feedback.
 Are some areas connected?
-For example, receiving positive feedback that you are willing to help while also receiving opportunity feedback to focus more on time management, could indicate that you need to prioritise what you help out with.
+For example, receiving positive feedback that you are willing to help while also receiving opportunity feedback to focus more on time management, could indicate that you need to prioritize what you help out with.

 - Consider differences (and similarities) across groups.
 You may find that some of your feedback is different across groups.
 For example, teammates may say that you are highly ‘innovative’ because they are often involved in idea generation and experimentation with you.
 However, your manager may identify this as an area of opportunity because they rarely see the output of your ideas.
 You may also identify areas where you see yourself differently from your colleagues.
 This is a great opportunity to increase your self-awareness by learning something new about how others see you!